aquasecurity/trivy/docs/tutorials/misconfiguration/terraform.md

 ```
 trivy config -f json terraform-infra
 ```

 Sarif:
 ```
 trivy config -f sarif terraform-infra
 ```

 ### Specifying the output location

-The `--output` flag specifies the file location in which the scan result should be saved to:
+The `--output` flag specifies the file location in which the scan result should be saved:

 JSON:
 ```